How I follow Jesus in my business

 This might sound crazy, but this is how much I believe that God cares about things like this: I literally go and stand in front of our furnace/air vent thing and I pray for it.
 Three months later and it’s still going!

 You and me both!
 Pin this image so you can come back to it anytime.

 I hope this is encouraging to you.
-I hope you feel empowered and inspired to fun after all that God has for you.
-The world is full of distractions and as a creative entrepreneur, you know that the business world is soaked with distractions and “shoulds” and rubber stamps marked “failure.”
+I hope you feel empowered and inspired to run after all God has for you.
+The world is full of distractions and as a creative entrepreneur, you know the business world is soaked with distractions and “shoulds” and rubber stamps marked “failure.”